ESG Topics A-Z

 To the World:

 Ethics and integrity are the foundation of a prosperous economic system.
-Unethical practices add costs, delay services and lead to the misallocation of resources.
+Unethical practices add costs, delay services and lead to the misallocation of resources, both within a company — and beyond.
 These outcomes often have the most profound effects on the poorest and most vulnerable members of society.

 Approach

-Our Global Compliance & Ethics mission is to promote an ethical business culture that drives Company results, and to mitigate risk from potential Global Code of Conduct (Code) and legal violations by maintaining an effective compliance program.
-Compliance with our Code, as well as a commitment to acting with integrity are fundamental to doing business the right way.
+Our Global Compliance and Ethics Department's mission is to promote an ethical business culture that drives company results and to mitigate risk from potential Global Code of Conduct (Code) and legal violations by maintaining an effective compliance program.
+Compliance with our Code as well as a commitment to acting with integrity are fundamental to doing business the right way.

 Our Global Code of Conduct

 We believe acting ethically and responsibly is not only the right thing to do, but also the right thing for our business.
 In today’s hyper-connected and transparent world, how we do things is just as important as what we do.
-PepsiCo’s Code is the foundation of our commitment to ethical excellence and provides the policies and guidelines that define how we do business the Right Way - The PepsiCo Way.
+PepsiCo’s Code is the foundation of our commitment to ethical excellence and provides the policies and guidelines that define how we do business.
 The Code provides guidance on and reflects PepsiCo’s commitment to Act with Integrity:

-Operating in accordance with these principles creates sustainable growth, which builds trust with our employees, consumers, investors and the communities in which we operate.
-For more on our core cultural values, known as The PepsiCo Way, see Employee Engagement.
+Operating in accordance with these principles supports sustainable growth and builds trust with our employees, consumers, investors and the communities in which we operate.
+For more on our core cultural values, known as The PepsiCo Way, see Employee engagement.

 In addition to our annual training, the Code is reinforced throughout the year with local and global communications including internal articles, digital signage, portal updates, leadership messaging and ethics campaigns.
 The importance of acting with integrity is also communicated by leaders at all levels across the organization through written and oral communications.